 The 4th digit is most often affected, followed by the 5th digit.
 Even when the disorder is bilateral, the severity may not be symmetrical.
 In most cases, palpation of the nodules does not elicit pain unless the ulnar nerve is compressed.
 Further, the nodules may become tender in the presence of tenosynovitis.

-X-rays of the hand should be obtained to examine for other contributing, bony abnormalities that may contribute to the loss of range of motion.
+X-rays of the hand are not needed but may be obtained to examine for bony abnormalities like arthritis that may contribute to the loss of range of motion.

 Laboratory workup to rule out diabetes is recommended.